openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 - **Attract attention**
 - **Find something you weren't looking for**

+<div style="margin-bottom: -13px"></div>

 The important thing to realize is that a success with a twist is still a success.
 It just comes at some sort of a cost: You find the trail of the hydra you're tracking, but it leads you through a swamp infested with undead.
 You sense that the merchant is overcharging you, but you fail to realize that he's also distracting you from the thugs sneaking up behind you.
 You are  able to land a shot against the zombie, but it costs you the last bullet in your magazine.

 ### Interpreting Failure, but the Story Progresses